 Assistance

-If you want to support someone in need, you need to approach an APO.
+If you want to support someone in need, you need to contact an APO.

 They can help you if you: